golo-lang/gradle-golo-plugin/README.md

 ## Usage

-To use the plugin apply it to your project in your build script:
+To use the plugin you will first need to apply it to your project.
+Please refer to [the plugin's page in Gradle Plugin Portal](http://plugins.gradle.org/plugin/org.golo-lang.golo) for instructions on how to do it in the Gradle version you're using.

-	apply plugin: 'golo'

-You also need to add the plugin JAR to the classpath.
-The easiest way is to pull the artifact from Maven Central Repository:

-	buildscript {
-		repositories {
-			mavenCentral()
-		}

-		dependencies {
-			classpath 'org.golo-lang:gradle-golo-plugin:0.4'
-		}
-	}

-Finally you have to specify which version of Golo you wish to use to compile your project.
+You will also have to specify which version of Golo you wish to use to compile your project.
 You can do it using the `golo` configuration:

 	repositories {
 		mavenCentral()
 	}

 	dependencies {
 		golo 'org.golo-lang:golo:1.0.0'
 	}

 ## Project layout